Nu-invariants of extra-twisted connected sums: Computing the extended

-We rewrite the $\eta$-form integral directly in terms of the eigenvalues of the Dirac operator on the family of flat tori over~$\Hh$.
+We rewrite the \etaform integral directly in terms of the eigenvalues of the Dirac operator on the family of flat tori over~$\Hh$.
 Bismut and Cheeger did similar computations in~\cite{BChTorus}.
-In the appendix, Don Zagier will exhibit a new way to compute the contribution from the variational formula to the $\nu$-invariant in terms of logarithms of Dedekind $\eta$-functions.
+In Section~\ref{A2v}, we exhibit another way to compute the contribution from the variational formula to the \nuinvt in terms of logarithms of Dedekind \etafuncs.